MuhammedKalkan/Anyka-Camera-Firmware/README.md

 Wifi Sensors included in this repo are rtl8188fu,atbm603x_wifi_usb, ssv6x5x.
 If yours is different  (check /usr/modules and look for .ko files), use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

+Also note that anyka_ipc app wont be on flash.
+There is just now enough room.
+You can use it via sdcard if you like later

 ## Before Beginning